 - 1) Complete training and be familiar with any checklists/guides - 2) Prepares radar workstation for mission, including starting any software and radar displays - 3) During the ferry to the storm, the radar scientist should check the performance of the radar (e.g., showing reflectivity, velocity in fore, aft scans in Tail radar) - 4) Determines optimum meteorological target displays.
 Continuously monitors displays for performance of the radars and optimum mode of operations.
-Thoroughly documents modes and characteristics of the operations. - 5) Communicates with ground radar scientists on the radar operations, resolves issues related to analysis software, and maintains logs - 6) Downloads data onto media at the end of instrument operation - 7) Provides a summary of the radar operation to the on-board LPS at the post-flight debriefing
+Thoroughly documents modes and characteristics of the operations. - 5) Communicates with ground radar scientists on the radar operations, resolves issues related to analysis software, and maintains logs - 6) Provides a summary of the radar operation to the on-board LPS at the post-flight debriefing